phillycc/Iron-Yard-Assignments/JavaScript-Array-Methods.md

 // [4, 5, 3, 4, 5]
 ```

-This meethod copies a sequence of array elements starting with `start` index and going to the end of the array unless otherwise specified.
+This method copies a sequence of array elements starting with `start` index and going to the end of the array unless otherwise specified.
 It then takes the copied sequence and places those elements starting at the `target` index.
 In the example, the secquence starts at index 3 and includes index 4 to give 4,5.
 The copied sequence is then copied within the array starting at index 0, giving the resultant [4,5,3,4,5]

 ```javascript
 Array.prototype.fill(value[, start = 0[, end = this.length]])